-Holding true to Prime Minister Justin Trudeau's campaign promise last October, the Liberal government has announced today—on the coveted stoner holiday of 4/20—that they will begin the marijuana legalization process next spring.
+Holding true to Prime Minister Justin Trudeau's campaign promise last October, the Liberal Canadian government has announced today—on the coveted stoner holiday of 4/20—that it will begin the marijuana legalization process next spring.